Solid-state battery: Perovskite-type

 Meanwhile, Perovskite materials also have great potential for application in solid-state batteries.
 In order to improve the low efficiency and high pollution of traditional fossil-based energy sources, more and more researchers have put forward the idea of solid-state batteries, which will have a longer lifespan and higher efficiency.
 However, solid-state batteries still have a lot of safety concerns and drawbacks, so researchers are using a lot of new materials to solve this problem.
 One such material is perovskite materials.

 Perovskite materials have excellent ionic conductivity, excellent charge storage capacity and good electrochemical activity, so this material has a very great potential for application in the field of electrochemical energy storage as well as energy conversion.
 This material is used in many new energy batteries, such as solid state batteries and solar cells.
 Its general formula is ABX3.
 In ABX3, the B ion is surrounded by the X ion octahedron and the A ion is located in the center of the cube.
-Transition metal perovskite fluoride as a perovskite-type electrode material, has high voltage window, specific capacity and stability, moreover, the structure of transition metal perovskite fluoride facilitates ion migration and its general pseudocapacitance-controlled kinetic features make it has a fast charge transport rate so this material has good electrochemical properties.
+Transition metal perovskite fluoride as a perovskite-type electrode material, has high voltage window, specific capacity and stability, moreover, the structure of transition metal perovskite fluoride facilitates ion migration and its general pseudocapacitance-controlled kinetic features make it have a fast charge transport rate so this material has good electrochemical properties.
 Thus, more and more researchers focus on this material.
 Shan et al.'s research not only shows that lithium ions can be inserted into the lattice of perovskite oxides, but also demonstrates that perovskite oxides, with its high ionic conductivity, can be used as an electrode material.
 For the transition metal perovskite fluoride, it has a fast charge transport rate, high energy density and high stability because it has metal-fluorine bond and the strong electronegativity of fluorine.
 Jiao et al. used solvothermal method to make the perovskite-type fluoride with a hollow micrometer spherical structure, after testing, this material shows a good retention rate like it has capacity of 142 mAh/g after 1000 cycles at 0.1 A/g.